Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Introduction

-In this paper, our focus is on TSOC problems, which involve classifying time series data based on ordinal categories.
-An example dataset used for experimental validation in this study is the DistalPhalanxOutlineAgeGroup dataset.
+An example of dataset used in this study is the DistalPhalanxOAG dataset \cite{bagnall2014predictive}.
 It is specifically designed to assess the effectiveness of detecting hand and bone outlines and determine if they can aid in predicting bone age.
 The dataset focuses on distal phalanges of the middle finger, and the labels correspond to different age groups: 0-6 years old, 7-12 years old, and 13-19 years old.
 Figure \ref{fig:ordinal_time_series_example} illustrates three patterns from each of the classes, showcasing the observable ordinality of the labels in certain parts of the time series.

+Other domains that could benefit from the development of the TSOC field include cardiology \cite{atrial_fibrillation}, where the objective is to develop methodologies for predicting the spontaneous termination of Atrial Fibrillations (AFs).
+Here, the input time series consists of two-channel electrocardiogram recordings from patients affected by AFs, and the aim is to predict whether the AF will terminate within one second, one hour, or more than one hour.
+In the field of spirit authentication, researchers in \cite{ethanol_level} utilised non-invasive near infrared spectroscopy time series to classify alcohol content into one of the following levels: E35, E38, E40, and E45, which clearly demonstrate an order relationship.
+Furthermore, another area is in stock market prediction \cite{shabani2023augmented}.
+The authors presented a methodology for predicting the direction (decreasing, stationary, increasing) of the mid-price for various prediction horizons.
+In this scenario, there exists a natural order between the labels, making it suitable for TSOC analysis.

-Our contributions can be listed as follows: 1) the introduction of five novel TSOC techniques, focusing on the state-of-the-art approaches in TSC.
-2) The identification of $18$ ordinal time series problems from different data sources.
-3) A benchmarking study of all these five techniques over the whole set of 18 ordinal datasets, comparing them against both similar nominal TSC approaches and standard Machine Learning (ML) approaches.
+Our contributions can be listed as follows: 1) the development of seven novel TSOC techniques, focusing on the state-of-the-art approaches in TSC.
+2) The identification of $29$ ordinal time series problems from different data sources (TSC, TSER, and development of new TSOC datasets), and introducing the University of Córdoba (UCO) TSOC repository.
+3) A benchmarking study of all these seven techniques over the whole set of $29$ ordinal datasets.
+4) The proposed approaches have been compared against their nominal counterpart (TSC approaches), the state-of-the-art HIVE-COTE2 (HC2), and standard ML approaches.
 The results demonstrate that TSOC techniques significantly enhance existing state-of-the-art nominal TSC methods in ordinal problems.
-And finally, 4) contributing to the literature with the first baseline study for TSOC, which aims to encourage time series community for further enhancement in this novel field.
+Notably, HC2 is overall outperformed by TSOC methodologies, particularly by O-MiniROCKET, including in terms of accuracy.
+5) Contributing to the literature with the first baseline study for TSOC, which aims to encourage time series community for further enhancement in this novel field.

 The remainder of this paper is organised as follows: related works are described in \Cref{sec:prev_works}; \Cref{cap:tsoc_section} formalises preliminary definitions needed to present the different proposals; \Cref{cap:proposed_methods} defines the proposed TSOC methods; \Cref{cap:experiments} specifies the experimental setup and the datasets considered; finally, in \Cref{cap:conclusions}, we provide the conclusions and future research of our work.